 Nasal obstructions are blockages of the nasal cavity that impede airflow in and out of the nose.
 Either one or both nostrils may be affected.
-Most nasal obstructions are temporary, caused by colds, allergies, sinus infections, or medications, while others require medical intervention.
+Most nasal obstructions are temporary, caused by colds, allergies, sinus infections or medications.

 Types of Nasal Obstruction